-The Client: A couple, both chefs, one Swiss one Australian, who recently opened a Swiss restaurant on the north shore of Sydney.
+The Client: A couple, both chefs, Roland, is Swiss, and Liarne is Australian; they recently opened a Swiss restaurant on the North Shore of Sydney.

-The Project: I was enlisted to add a touch of “Swissness” to the interior of the restaurant.
+The Project: I was enlisted to add a touch of “Swissness” to the restaurant’s interior.

-The table runner was uniquely designed for the restaurant.
-From that custom table runner theme, we custom designed the wall mural with a depiction of rural life in the Swiss Alps.
+From that table runner theme, we custom-designed the murals depicting rural life in the Swiss Alps.

-A custom banquette seat break with the repetition of the walnut dining chairs.
-We found that it works beautifully with the small square dining tables.
+A banquette seat was custom-built to break with the repetition of the walnut dining chairs; it works beautifully with the small square dining tables.

-For the entry area; we added a tall buffet.
+For the entry area, we added a tall buffet.
 The buffet is multifunctional.
-It serves as storage for the wine glasses, florals display for decoration and a work station for the floor staff.
+It serves as storage for the wine glasses, florals display for decoration, and a workstation for the floor staff.
 The countertop of the buffet is used for the bread baskets and to show the freshly baked bread rolls.

-We played around with colours on the walls to define areas like the kitchen.
+We played with colours on the walls to define areas like the kitchen and the dining space.
 Rich brown colour walls set the kitchen apart within the open space.
-A charcoal colour stripe accompanies the front Swiss theme mural and the narrow stripe of red and white Swiss national crosses.
+A charcoal colour stripe accompanies the front Swiss theme mural and the narrow strip of red and white Swiss national crosses.

 Project Time Frame: 5 months from the initial meeting.
 The successful interior refurbishment was completed while the restaurant was trading throughout.